Student and staff inductions

 During Welcome Week in September, we hold daily talks on our Green Campus initiaitives and Green Travel options.
 All enrolling students are encourage to attend.
 Find out about this year's talks in the Headstart schedule on pages 10-13 of the Undergraduate Welcome Pack and Postgraduate Welcome Pack, or download from the Registration Information page.

 All new staff are given an environmental induction as part of their University induction programme and all departmental level inductions include an environmental checklist for line managers to work through with new starters.
-We hold eight Welcome Week talks on green campus initiatives and sustainable travel options during enrolment week in September which all new students are encouraged to attend.

 The University hosts an annual Go Green Week in collaboration the Student Union.
 The most recent Go Green Week in November 2016 featured a full and exciting programme of activities including the green Fairtrade pop-up cafe, wildlife pond work party, meat-free Wednesday, the Bike Doctor, the bike auction and the big recycling giveaway!

 The University's twice-yearly Campus Blackout sees teams of staff and student volunteers switch off computer monitors, lights, printers and other small power in offices and teaching rooms across King Alfred and West Downs campus on a Friday night.
 This allows us to demonstrate the positive impact our collective actions can have on the University's carbon footprint and energy bills.
 The November 2016 Campus Blackout weekend achieved a 19% reduction in energy use overall in the buildings selected (compared to a baseline average of the previous two weekends' energy use).
 The March 2017 Campus Blackout realised an 8% saving.
 The decrease in energy saved may have been a result of more staff remembering to switch off their equipment when leaving the University.